 A significant part of our mission is to actively diversify the field of scientific research by extending opportunities to students whom wouldn’t otherwise have the resources required to pursue transformative scientific opportunities.
 Please contact us if you are interested in an income-based scholarships for one of our seminars.

 The Stanford Visitor Center offers a range of no-cost tours, exploring the highlights of Stanford’s beautiful campus.

 ESP/Splash! offers a Saturday or Sunday on campus full of academic and non-academic classes taught by Stanford students.
 ESP invites students to attend classes that could vary from completely “non-academic” stuff like cookie baking and origami, to complicated and challenging classes on machine theory or quantum mechanics.
-The Splash! program fee is $40, but generous need-based financial aid is available.

 FAST is a program in which Stanford University graduate students mentor Future Advancers of Science and Technology (FAST) toward achieving their goals of answering open questions in science and engineering clever solutions to problems in their society.
 High school sophomores, juniors, and seniors of Andrew P Hill High School and James Lick High School meet with Stanford PhD students during afternoons of two Saturdays each month.
 The goal is to brainstorm projects and carry out experiments / build prototypes between September and February.
 In late January through March, high school students present their work at local science fairs, state science fairs, and at a Symposium at Stanford University.